Wild Grass: Background

-After working with the producer Bruno Pésery on his previous four films, Alain Resnais took up an invitation from Jean-Louis Livi to make a new one.
+After working with the producer Bruno Pésery on his previous four films, Alain Resnais accepted an invitation from producer Jean-Louis Livi to make one with him.
 For a subject, he was drawn to the novels of Christian Gailly by the author's "ironic and melancholy voice", and also by the musical quality of his writing and dialogue.
 He settled upon L'Incident, and obtained Gailly's permission to adapt it for the cinema when he undertook not to require Gailly's involvement in the preparation of the script.
-Although Resnais had worked closely with novelists on some earlier projects, this was the first time in his career that he took an existing novel as the basis for a film.
+Although Resnais had worked closely with novelists on some earlier projects, this was the first time in his career that he based a film on an existing novel.

 Plot

-Marguerite Muir is a dentist, single and middle-aged, independent and unpredictable of mood.
-Georges Palet is in his late 50s, married, and unemployed; he too is temperamental, and burdened by something in his past.
-When Georges discovers the discarded wallet from Marguerite's stolen handbag and hands it in to the police station, he allows himself to imagine the door opening to a romantic encounter.
-Marguerite initially has other ideas, but is later drawn towards Georges.
-Georges's wife Suzanne, Marguerite's best friend Josépha and two policemen are drawn into the entanglement of their lives.
-Georges and Marguerite share a passion for aviation, which leads to a flight with Suzanne in Marguerite's plane, while a farmer watches apprehensively from below.
-There is an uncertain resolution of their adventure, and the film ends with an enigmatic question from the farmer's daughter.
+Marguerite Muir is a single, middle-aged, dentist.
+Georges Palet is unemployed, in his late 50s and married.
+When Georges discovers a wallet discarded from Marguerite's stolen handbag and hands it in to the police, he imagines the door opening to a romantic encounter.
+After the police give her his name and they connect, Marguerite initially has other ideas, but is later drawn towards him.
+Georges's wife Suzanne, Marguerite's best friend Josépha, and two policemen are drawn into the entanglement.
+Georges and Marguerite share a love of aviation.
+After Marguerite gives Georges the controls of a small plane, the plane performs aerobatics and disappears behind some trees.